apache/incubator-heron/website2/docs/schedulers-k8s-pod-templates.md

 You would need to save this file as `POD-TEMPLATE-NAME`.
 Once you have a valid Pod Template you may proceed to generate a `ConfigMap`.

 ### Configuration Maps

+> You must place the `ConfigMap` in the same namespace as the Heron API Server using the `--namespace` option in the commands below if the server is not in the `default` namespace.

 To generate a `ConfigMap` you will need to run the following command: